Haida people: 19th century

-The smallpox epidemic of 1862
+Smallpox epidemic of 1862

-The 1862 Pacific Northwest smallpox epidemic began in March 1862 when a steamship called Brother Jonathan arrived in Victoria from San Francisco containing a passenger infected with smallpox, 1862 March 26.
-At the time thousands of indigenous people lived in villages outside the walls of Fort Victoria.
+The 1862 Pacific Northwest smallpox epidemic began on March 26 when a steamship called Brother Jonathan arrived in Fort Victoria from San Francisco containing a passenger infected with smallpox.
+At the time, thousands of Indigenous people lived in villages outside the walls of Fort Victoria.
 The disease broke out amongst Tsimshian people in their community near Fort Victoria.
 This quickly spread into a pandemic.
-European public health standards at the time are well practiced and adhered to official health standards, including vaccinations and victims isolation.
-Instead, as the disease spread, Victoria Police burned some one dozen homes, deliberately displacing 200 Haida on 1862 May 13.
-They went on to burn some 40-50 more indigenous villages the following day.
+European public health standards at the time were well practiced and adhered-to official health standards, including vaccinations and victims isolation.
+Instead, as the disease spread, Victoria Police burned some one dozen homes, deliberately displacing 200 Haida on May 13.
+They went on to burn some 40–50 more indigenous villages the following day.

 First Nations from further north had been camping periodically outside the city limits of Victoria to take advantage of trade, and at the time of the epidemic numbered almost 2000, many of whom were Haida.
 The colonial government made no effort to vaccinate the First Nations in the region nor to quarantine anyone infected.
-In June 1862, the encampments were forcibly cleared by police, and 20 canoes of Haidas, many of whom were likely already infected with smallpox, were forced back to Haida Gwaii, escorted by gunboats HMS Grappler and HMS Forward.
+In June, the encampments were forcibly cleared by police, and 20 canoes of Haidas, many of whom were likely already infected with smallpox, were forced back to Haida Gwaii, escorted by gunboats HMS Grappler and Forward.
 Those infected did not make it home, according to the plans of the colonial governments, and passed on at Bones Bay near Alert Bay.